-CTBC Bank (Philippines) Corp., as a covered person, is committed to assist the government in the fight against Money Laundering (ML) and Terrorist Financing (TF) by operating an effective risk-based ML/TF prevention and detection framework.
-In doing so, the Bank's aim is to actively manage and mitigate compliance, business, reputational, legal and concentration risks arising from ML/TF activities within and across the entire institution.
+CTBC Bank (Philippines) Corp. is committed to assist the government in the fight against Money Laundering (ML), Countering Terrorist and Proliferation Financing by operating an effective risk-based ML/CTPF prevention and detection framework.
+In doing so, the Bank's aim is to actively manage and mitigate compliance, business, reputational, legal and concentration risks arising from ML/CTPF activities within and across the entire institution.

 The Bank has established the Money Laundering and Terrorist Financing Prevention Program (MTPP).
-This manual provides for the regulatory reference, guidelines and practices, as well as internal implementation to (1) help ensure that risks associated with money-laundering such as counterparty, reputation, operational, and compliance risks are identified, assessed, monitored, mitigated and controlled, and (2) to further employ an effective implementation of the Anti-Money Laundering and Countering of Terrorism Financing laws and regulations such that the Bank shall not be used as a vehicle to legitimize proceeds of unlawful activity.
+This manual provides for the regulatory reference, guidelines and practices, as well as internal implementation to (1) help ensure that risks associated with money-laundering such as counterparty, reputation, operational, and compliance risks are identified, assessed, monitored, mitigated and controlled, and (2) to further employ an effective implementation of the Anti-Money Laundering and Countering of Terrorism and Proliferation Financing laws and regulations such that the Bank shall not be used as a vehicle to legitimize proceeds of unlawful activity.